h4xrOx/xblah-modding-tool/README.md

 ### Level Design
 * Run maps directly from the BSP/VPK.
 * Run Slartibarty's hammer with auto-generated configuration.
 (Source 1)
+* Run Hammer with auto-generated configuration for Mapbase.
 * Preview a env_fog_controller in-game.
 (Source 1)
 * Link to the prefabs folder.
 (Goldsrc and Source 1)
 * Link to Crafty.
 (Source 1)